jdbenn/database.automation/skeema/Skeema.md

 ![bind mount](docs/images/bind-mount.png)

-What we will do is maintain our database definition in the [schemas](../skeema/schemas) directory which then used as a bind mount in the running container.
+What we will do is maintain our database definition in the [schemas](../skeema/schemas) directory which is then used as a bind mount in the running container.

+*NOTE* : Mac users with an M1 / M2 chip - we have to use the arm64 architecture.
+A separate [docker-compose](../mysql/mac/docker-compose.yml)
+and [dockerfile](../mysql/mac/dockerfile) has been provided.

-Our first step is to define a [dockerfile](dockerfile) which will contain the mysql instance and the skeema cli.
+Our first step is to define a [dockerfile](../mysql/dockerfile) which will contain the mysql instance and the skeema cli.

 ```dockerfile
 FROM ubuntu/mysql